Fahd al-Quso

-Fahd Mohammed Ahmed al-Quso (12 November 1974 – 6 May 2012), also known as Abu Huthaifah, Abu Huthaifah Al-Yemeni, Abu Al-Bara', Abu Hathayfah Al-Adani, Abu Huthaifah Al-Adani, Fahd Mohammed Ahmed Al-Awlaqi, Huthaifah Al-Yemeni, or Abu Huthaifah Al-Abu Al-Bara, was alleged to be a terrorist by American and Yemeni officials, and on the FBI Most Wanted Terrorists list.
+Fahd Mohammed Ahmed al-Quso (12 November 1974 – 6 May 2012) was a Yemeni purported Islamist terrorist who was on the FBI Most Wanted Terrorists list.
 He was wanted by the FBI, Interpol, and the United States Department of State, which had offered 5 million dollars (approximately 1 billion Yemeni Rials) to anyone with information about him.
 He was killed by a US drone strike in Yemen on 6 May 2012.